pydoit/doit-tmp-doc/docs/usecases/index.rst

 Share unified way of doing things
 =================================

-Do you expect your colleagues perform the same steps before commiting changes to repository?
+Do you expect your colleagues perform the same steps before committing changes to repository?
 What to do with the complains the steps are too complex?

 Provide them with the `dodo.py` file doing the things.
 What goes easy,